GulshadMansuri/Mango_leaf_diseases_prediction/README.md

 Step 4: Run Main file

-- Nevigate to the Folder/Directory in Which you have Extracted the zip file
+- Nevigate to the Mango_leaf_disease_prediction Folder/Directory in Which you have Extracted the zip file

 - run the command
     ```bash